HV-Tech-Corporation/HV-monitor-vehicle/README.md

 #### Edge Device (Raspberry5)
-- Processor: Broadcom BCM2712 \
+- Processor: Broadcom BCM2712
-- GPU: VideoCore VII \
+- GPU: VideoCore VII
-- CPU Clock Speed: Quad-core @ 2.4GHz \
+- CPU Clock Speed: Quad-core @ 2.4GHz
-- RAM: 4GB LPDDR4X-4267 SDRAM \
+- RAM: 4GB LPDDR4X-4267 SDRAM
 - Maximum Power Consumption / Voltage: 5A @ 5V

 ## Accident Cost Algorithm
+This algorithm manages graph information and operations, utilizing the union-find data structure for efficient cycle detection and vertex connection.
+Its key functionalities include adding edges, finding root nodes, and merging sets, while Kruskal's algorithm is employed to construct the Minimum Spanning Tree (MST).
+For disconnected graphs, the algorithm identifies the MST for each component to form a Minimum Spanning Forest (MSF).

+The weight calculation is performed by summing the nodes and costs of each MSF component to derive the total cost.
+Initially, a lower cost was interpreted as a shorter distance between vehicles, indicating a higher likelihood of collision or risk.
+This value was used to calculate the risk factor
+R
+R. However, upon comparing image data across frames, it was observed that graphs with a larger number of nodes posed a greater risk.

+As a result, a new formula for calculating the risk factor R
+R was developed.
+This formula reacts sensitively to the number of nodes, accounts for the number of graphs, and ensures diminishing impact as the values increase, effectively addressing the identified risks.

 <img src="https://github.com/user-attachments/assets/11513875-55f8-45dc-bdba-14c4b81419d1" alt="">